SietseT/Meteobridge.NET/README.md

 ## What's next?
 - Add documentation to (public) methods
 - Meteobridge [templates](http://www.meteobridge.com/wiki/index.php/Templates) engine
+- Support for Fahrenheit and other data types
 - Support for Meteobridge PRO template files
 - If desired, more ways to authenticate the request, for example: OAuth